davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ![getName_activation_record](img/getName_activation_record.png)
 <br />
 <br />
 A new activation record (known as getName() ) has been created on top of the original record ( known as main() ) because we've now entered into a new method. `So what happened to the orignal record?` Did it suddenly get blown away?
 Of course not.
 It's still available however it's not currently active because we've now entered a new method with its own set of local variables and as such its own activation record.
-Once we exit this method, its record is popped off the stack and we're now back on the original record that corresponds to main().
+Once we exit this method, the getName record is popped off the stack and we're now back on the original record that corresponds to main().
 <br />
 <br />
 Alright so here is the real kicker.
 Do you see the up and down arrows in the diagram for the activation records?
 These arrows let you inspect past activation records in order to see what their current state was when the current method was called.